-Aariculture 3.2.6
+3.2.7 Agriculture

 Agriculture has undergone extensive restructuring since the opening up of the South African economy and substantial growth took place between 1998 and 2002.
-(OABS, 2011) This growth was however impacted due to mounting pressures from market competition and legislative changes.
+(OABS, 2011) This growth, however, was negatively impacted by mounting pressures from market competition and legislative changes.